This has got to be one of the most frequent questions I see: “Does coffee break a fast?”

 Okay, so black coffee doesn’t seem to break the fast in any meaningful sense.
 What about all the things people like to add to coffee?

-Coffee With Butter/MCT Oil/Coconut Oil?
+Coffee With Butter/MCT Oil/Coconut Oil

+Does coffee with pure fat break a fast?
 Technically, it breaks the fast.
 You’re ingesting calories (depending on how much fat you add, it could be a significant number of calories), and calories break the fast.
 But pure fat has little to no effect on insulin, blood glucose, or any of the other measurements that indicate a “broken fast.”

 You won’t burn as much body fat.
 You’ll still burn plenty of body fat.

 It will help you fast longer.
 Adding a little fat to your coffee can make fasting more tolerable.
 If you can only manage 12 hours on black coffee but a couple teaspoons of coconut oil help you go 24, the coconut oil might be a good addition.

 It shouldn’t affect autophagy.
 Protein ingestion interrupts autophagy.
 Butter has a tiny amount of protein that shouldn’t interfere.